Humanitarian impact of the Sudanese civil war (2023–present): Displacement

 Since fighting began in mid-April 2023, the conflict has forced more than 11.7 million people from their homes.
 As of November 2025, this includes around 7.26 million people displaced within Sudan and more than 270,000 refugees in Sudan who have had to relocate again.
 A further 4.25 million people have crossed into neighbouring countries or returned to their states of origin under difficult conditions, including 3.39 million newly arrived refugees and asylum seekers and about 851,000 refugee returnees.
 Those fleeing Sudan have primarily moved toward the Central African Republic, Chad, Egypt, Ethiopia, Libya, South Sudan and Uganda.
 Many others have moved to different locations within Sudan to seek safety.

 Impact on civilians

 Indiscriminate attacks on civilians have become a prominent aspect of the conflict, with reports of widespread killings, sexual violence, ethnically motivated assaults, forced displacement and arbitrary detentions.

+Populations at highest risk

+Humanitarian needs are widespread across Sudan, but three groups face particularly severe conditions.